Total eclipse of the Hart? Peter Thiel's wealth surges as Palantir goes public

 That makes Thiel easily the second-richest Kiwi, with more than twice the wealth of the Todd ($4b), Chandler ($3b) or Mowbray ($3b) families, though still behind Graeme Hart, who has an estimated wealth of US$10b.

-When Palintir IPO talk last surfaced, for a mooted listing in the second half of 2019, the Wall Street Journal reported, "After Palantir shared some of its internal metrics with Morgan Stanley bankers, the bank returned with a range of US$36b to US$41b for a 2020 public offering."
+When Palantir IPO talk last surfaced, for a mooted listing in the second half of 2019, the Wall Street Journal reported, "After Palantir shared some of its internal metrics with Morgan Stanley bankers, the bank returned with a range of US$36b to US$41b for a 2020 public offering."

 But pre-listing filings revealed the company was smaller and further from profitability than some thought.